sruthi-dindu/Digitizing-Consent-Forms/README.md

 File sharing Services
 OCR

-There are many ways to store paper documents in a computer.
-Some of the most common methods include external hard drives, scanning, and file sharing services.
+There are many ways to store paper documents on a computer.
+Some of the most common methods include external hard drives, scanning, and file-sharing services.
 External hard drives are a good option for storing large amounts of documents.
 However, they can be difficult to share with others.
-Scanning is the most common way to store paper documents in a computer.
+Scanning is the most common way to store paper documents on a computer.
 However, it can be difficult to search for documents that are simply stored as images or PDF files.
 File sharing services allow you to store and share documents online.
 However, they can be insecure and your documents could be lost or stolen.
 Optical Character Recognition (OCR) software can be used to convert scanned documents into text files.
 This makes it easier to search for documents and edit them.
 However, OCR software can be inaccurate and may not be able to recognize all of the text in a document.
 In the context of storing consent forms, which are signed documents, it is not necessary to convert the entire document to text.
 Instead, the metadata can be extracted from the document and stored along with the scanned document.
 This makes it easy to access the document later.